Moke96/RiftBuilder/README.md

 Piltover Archive companion toolchain that will scrape the "Most Viewed" decks, parse their exported card lists, and compare them with your personal collection.

+> **Disclaimer**
+>
+> RiftBuilder is an independent, community-built utility.
+It is not affiliated with, endorsed by, or supported by Piltover Archive, CardNexus, Riot Games, or any related publishers.
+Use the scrapers only for personal data portability, respect each platform’s Terms of Service, and do not redistribute their proprietary data without their permission.

 ## Prerequisites

 - Node.js 20+